 We acknowledge that nursing students may have needs for which the College will make every effort to provide reasonable accommodations in compliance with the Americans with Disabilities Act (ADA).
-If you are a student needing accommodations for any classes, please contact the Office of Accessibility and Inclusion (OAI) located at the Silver Creek Campus (https://www.npc.edu/oai).
-The OAI should be contacted as early as possible prior to the start of classes so any necessary accommodations may be expeditiously implemented.
-In addition to class exams, standardized exams are necessary to become an LPN or RN.
+If you are a student with a disability and need accommodations for classes, please contact Student Accommodation Services (SAS) located at the Silver Creek Campus.
+The coordinator, Catherine 'Kate' Buckhorn can be reached at 928-536-6246/1-800-266-7845 x 6246 or by email at catherine.buckhorn@npc.edu .
+You can find additional information and the 3-step process for obtaining accommodations at: www.npc.edu/sas.

+If you have questions regarding standardized exams and accommodations please feel free to contact the

+Coordinator of Student Accommodation Services for more information.
+Standardized exams are necessary to become an LPN or RN.
 For standardized exams, it is a separate process outside of NPC to whom students submit documentation and request accommodations.

-Individual faculty cannot by law provide any accommodations (for example: extra time, different testing environments, different testing modalities) without specific written authorization from the Office of Accessibility and Inclusion.
+Individual faculty cannot by law provide any accommodations (for example: extra time, different testing environments, different testing modalities) without specific written authorization from Student Accommodation Services.
 Examples of when an accommodation may be appropriate are: specific learning disabilities; vision, hearing, or speech impairment; or certain mental health conditions.

 According to ADA law, implementing accommodations cannot pose a direct threat to health or safety of others.
-It is the sole responsibility of the student to contact the Office of Accessibility and Inclusion with questions regarding accommodations.
+It is the sole responsibility of the student to contact Student Accommodation Services with questions regarding accommodations.

-Immunizations/TB Screening/CPR Certification
+Immunizations/TB Screening/BLS Certification

-It is the student's responsibility to stay current on TB skin tests (annually), keep immunizations current, and recertify CPR-Health Care Provider and First Aid as necessary to maintain enrollment in nursing courses.
+It is the student's responsibility to stay current on TB skin tests (annually), keep immunizations current, and recertify BLS-Health Care Provider and First Aid as necessary to maintain enrollment in nursing courses.
 Online courses are not accepted; all courses must contain a hands-on demonstration portion for skill proficiency.
 Students unable or unwilling to provide documentation of compliance with these health and safety requirements will be withdrawn from all nursing courses.
 No student is permitted to attend clinical without these items being up to date.